Core Products

 Hazard Mitigation

 Hazard mitigation planning is a process undertaken to reduce loss of life and property by lessening the potential impact of future disasters.
 The 22 localities of the Richmond and Crater regions work together to update the Richmond-Crater Multi-Regional Hazard Mitigation Plan every five years.
-The plan identifies vulnerabilities associated with a variety of hazards and sets out long-term strategies to reduce or eliminate risks.
-While little can be done to wholly prevent natural hazard events from occurring, the plan helps ensure the region is poised to minimize the disruption that so often accompanies disasters, thereby increasing resilience.
+The 2022 Richmond-Crater Multi-Region Hazard Mitigation Plan is a tool to increase public awareness about local hazards and risks by providing information on the resources available to reduce those risks.
+A draft plan was finalized and approved by the Virginia Department of Emergency Management and FEMA in late summer 2022.
+Localities in the Richmond and Crater regions began adopting the plan in August 2022.

-FEMA Approved Plan
+FEMA Approved Hazard Mitigation Plan

 Public Meeting 1